Vaishnavi-HB/skylark-bi-agent/README.md

 # skylark-bi-agent
 this a bi agent which help company to analyse its data and get celar info Skylark BI Agent is a lightweight Python agent that automates data loading, cleaning, and analytics while providing conversational query/responder capabilities.
 It includes connectors for Monday.com, utilities for data preparation, and a small agent layer for extracting business insights and reports.
+Skylark BI Agent helps teams turn raw spreadsheets and project data into actionable business insights.
+It provides modules for data ingestion, cleaning, and repository-backed access, along with analytics and leadership reporting utilities.
+The agent component accepts natural-language queries and generates structured responses, and there's built-in integration with Monday.com for syncing tasks and metrics.
+Ideal for small teams who want automated BI workflows without heavy tooling.